rupalkhilari/genome-designer/extensions/README.md

 If you are developing locally, you may list packages with relative paths, as allowed by NPM in `package.json`.
 You may wish to use `npm link` while you are developing (see below).

+### Hosting extensions

+Extensions are installed onto the server using `npm`.
+NPM supports referencing packages in several ways, defined [on their website](https://docs.npmjs.com/files/package.json#dependencies), but which include:

+- local, relative paths
+- URLs
+- github repositories
+- npm packages

+See the npm documentation for how to update `package.json`.

 ### Tips

 ##### `npm link`